 Key Takeaways

-Product Experience (PX) is about how users feel while interacting with your product — not just whether it works, but whether it feels right.
+Product Experience (PX) is about how customers feel when discovering, evaluating, purchasing, and using a product — not just whether it works, but whether it feels right.
 Great Product experience directly impacts retention, revenue, and growth.
-Bad Product experience silently kills products.
+Bad Product experience silently kills brands.

-Product experience is built on several pillars, including onboarding, usability, performance, messaging, and emotional design.
-A user's journey through your product typically follows four key stages: onboarding, retention, expansion, and feedback.
-The effectiveness of the product experience can be measured using core metrics such as time to value (TTV), feature adoption, usage frequency, and churn.
+Product experience is built on several pillars, including packaging, usability, performance, product information, and emotional design.
+A customer's journey with a product typically follows four key stages: discovery, purchase, use, and feedback.
+The effectiveness of the product experience can be measured using core metrics such as time to value (TTV), feature adoption, repurchase frequency, and return rates.

-PIM systems play a larger role in product experience than most people expect, particularly for data-heavy products.
+PIM systems play a larger role in product experience than most people expect, particularly for brands, distributors, and retailers managing large product catalogs across multiple channels.

 What Is Product Experience?

 Let's start simple.
-Product experience is everything a user feels, thinks, and does while using your product.
-It's the full picture, from the moment they sign up to the moment they either become a loyal power user or quietly churn.
+Product experience is everything a customer feels, thinks, and does while discovering, buying, and using your product.
+It's the full picture, from the moment they find it on a shelf or in a search result to the moment they either become a loyal repeat buyer or quietly switch to a competitor brand.

 It's easy to mix up product experience with related terms, so here's a quick breakdown: